Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

   <img src="https://github.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/blob/main/results/inceptionNet/recall.png">
  </p>

-### Classification Task: deterministic vs Monte Carlo Dropout inceptionNet
+### Classification Task: deterministic inceptionNet vs Monte Carlo Dropout inceptionNet

-## Classification results on test set
 In the table below are reported the results on the classification task.
 The recall and precision values are reported for the classes in the following order: covid-19, normal and viral pneumonia.